ElhanM/instagram-clone/README.md

 # Instagram clone

-## Fullstack small scale web app made using the MERN stack
+## Fullstack small scale web app made using the MERN stack with API debouncing
-### As this is my first ever MERN project, the app is not fully optimized (e.g. there is no pagination due to bad database planning)

 ### Frontend is hosted with netlify and backend with heroku